 In spring 2022, I went on an incredible trip with some friends to Lanzarote in the Canary Islands.
 As winter sets in this January, I find myself thinking more and more about how fortunate I was to have had the chance to explore such a lovely place.
 The volcanic landscape is awe-inspiring, and the size of the island makes it perfect for spontaneous day trips.

 I confess that before experiencing the absolute wonder that is this volcanic island relic, I didn’t think much of the Canary Islands.
-I knew they were a popular holiday destination (for Brits, in particular), and not much else.
+I knew they were a popular holiday destination (for Brits, in particular).
+It’s also quite popular with digital nomads.
+But that was about it.
 And so I set myself up for one of the many wonderful aspects of travel: to go with the flow, and be pleasantly surprised.

 Where is Lanzarote?